neozhaoliang/surround-view-system-introduction/doc/en.md

 Note that the extension lines of the four sides of the vehicle area divide the entire bird's-eye view into eight parts: front-left (FL), front-center (F), front-right (FR), left (L), right (R), back-left (BL), back-center (B), and back-right (BR).
 Among them, FL (area I), FR (area II), BL (area III), and BR (area IV) are the overlapping areas of adjacent camera views, and they are the parts that we need to focus on for fusion processing.
 The areas F, R, L, and R belong to the individual views of each camera and do not require fusion processing.

-The above parameters are saved in: [param_settings.py](https://github.com/neozhaoliang/surround-view-system-introduction/blob/master/surround_view/param_settings.py)
+The above parameters are saved in [param_settings.py](https://github.com/neozhaoliang/surround-view-system-introduction/blob/master/surround_view/param_settings.py)

 Once the parameters are set, the projection area for each camera is determined.
 For example, the projection area for the front camera is as follows: